hdShang/arxiv-daily/docs/cs-CV/2025-06-26/papers/250621277v1-humanomniv2-from-understanding-to-omni-modal-reasoning-with-context.md

 ---
 layout: default
-title: HumanOmniV2: From Understanding to Omni-Modal Reasoning with Context
+title: "HumanOmniV2: From Understanding to Omni-Modal Reasoning with Context"
 ---

 # HumanOmniV2: From Understanding to Omni-Modal Reasoning with Context